 Being a longtime soccer player and fan, I have always enjoyed a good video game based on the original sport of football.
+My friend recommended me to read an article on Android Hackers about FIFA 18 since they knew I loved the game.
 While there have been several quality soccer games over the years, EA Sports’ FIFA games have been the ones that typically get me coming back for more.
 After several years staying off Nintendo systems, they are finally back with a solid entry with FIFA 18 on the Nintendo Switch.

 When I first heard FIFA was returning to Nintendo, I was excited, of course.
 That excitement, however, was soon brought down a bit when I heard rumors of it not being there full version of the game.
 The good news is that those remained rumors, and we did get the full version on Switch… basically.